-- Click the Select button. - Select the SIP Entity that will be the destination (not shown). - Click the Select button and return to the Routing Policy Details form.
+- Click the Select button. - Select the SIP Entity that will be the destination for this call (not shown). - Click the Select button and return to the Routing Policy Details form.

 Time of Day section

 Leave default values.

 Click Commit to save Routing Policy definition.
 The following screen shows the Routing Policy used for the compliance test.